-Most Korean dramas feature some amount of fantasy, but Thank You (2007) is completely different.
-Its gritty realism is like a breath of fresh air from all the more typical rom coms, flower boy shows, crime whodunits, time travel, ghost, and revenge dramas that abound in the K-drama world; all the characters are extremely real and touching, like people you would meet in your daily life.
+Most Korean dramas feature some amount of fantasy, but Thank You (2007) classic Korean drama is completely different.
+Its gritty realism is like a breath of fresh air from all the more typical rom coms, flower boy shows, crime whodunits, time travel, ghost, sci fi, and revenge dramas that abound in the K-drama world; all the characters are extremely real and touching, like people you would meet in your own daily life.
 The majority of the characters are more like social misfits than the cosmopolitan, sophisticated people one sees in other dramas.
 They are loners, sometimes clumsy, often well-meaning people who make mistakes, but ultimately are sympathetic and genuine as diamonds!

 I completely fell in love with this special drama!
 Written by the same screenwriter as one of my top favorite Korean dramas I'm Sorry, I Love You, brilliant screenwriter Kyung Hee Lee, and featuring an excellent cast, including a child actress (Seo Shin Ae) who knocks it clear out of the ballpark and wins your heart completely with her totally natural performance, how could Thank You possibly misfire?
 It doesn't, and is thoroughly engrossing.
 I saw some of the same brilliant flavor of I'm Sorry, I Love You in the ambiance of this story: salt of the earth people who make you laugh one minute, while breaking your heart the next minute.
 Thank You might even teach you something deep about yourself.
 Like Scent Of A Woman, the virus one character carries in remission (HIV) does not define her life but rather empowers her and the ones she loves and who love her.
 How inspiring!